Huage001/LinFusion/README.md

 * `examples/inference/basic_usage.ipynb` shows a basic text-to-image example.

+## Gradio Demo

+* Currently, you can try LinFusion for SD-v1.5 online [here](https://huggingface.co/spaces/Huage001/LinFusion-SD-v1.5).
+Text-to-image, image-to-image, and IP-Adapter are supported currently.
+* We are building Gradio local demos for more base models and applications, so that everyone can deploy the demos locally.

 ## Ultrahigh-Resolution Generation

 From the perspective of efficiency, our method supports high-resolution generation such as 16K images.
 Nevertheless, directly applying diffusion models trained on low resolutions for higher-resolution generation can result in content distortion and duplication.
 To tackle this challenge, we apply following techniques: